Performance Analysis of Single-Antenna Fluid Antenna Systems via Extreme Value Theory: Introduction

 From the above literature review, it is clear that the existing performance evaluations for single-antenna FAS are yet to strike a proper balance between accuracy and tractability.
 This is because they fail to accurately capture the FAS channel distribution with satisfactory precision while maintaining low complexity.
-In this paper, we employ the distribution fitting technique, which approximates an unknown and complex distribution by fitting it with a known distribution to address this issue.
-This technique has been widely used in wireless communications to model channel distributions (e.g., see \cite{7336572,6059452,8809411,11106228}). \emph{However, two key issues need to be addressed when using this technique: i) Which distributions can more accurately fit the distribution of the FAS channel while maintaining tractability? ii) How the parameters of the fitted distribution correspond to the FAS system parameters?}
+In this paper, we approximate the analytically intractable FAS channel distribution using a known parametric distribution via distribution fitting techniques.
+This technique has been widely used in wireless communications to model channel distributions (e.g., see \cite{7336572,6059452,8809411,11106228}).
+However, two key issues need to be addressed when using this technique: i) Which distributions can more accurately fit the distribution of the FAS channel while maintaining tractability? ii) How do the parameters of the fitted distribution correspond to the FAS parameters?